yegor256/takes/README.md

 ## Version pattern for RESTful API

-The URL should NOT contain the versions, but the type requested.
+The URL should NOT contain the version, but the type requested.

 For example: